 How Much Sunlight Wildflowers Need: Wrapping Up

 Most types of wildflowers thrive in full sun.
 Most wildflowers need 6 to 8 hours of direct sun every day.
 Some wildflowers can grow in partial shade as long as they get 3 to 6 hours of sunlight per day.
+Remember that it’s illegal to pick native flowers unless you’re on private land and have the landowner’s permission.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.